navyaprashanth/WesternIndiaPlywood_DataAnalysis/README.md

 Business Overview Dataset (data/overall_business_data.csv):

 Simulates sales transactions, revenue figures, and general business metrics.

-(Here, you can embed a snippet or screenshot of your overall_business_data.csv file, perhaps showing the first few rows of the CSV content.)
+(Here, embed a snippet or screenshot of your overall_business_data.csv file, perhaps showing the first few rows of the CSV content.
+You can also include a short video demonstrating the Python script generating this data if applicable.)

 Quality & Energy Dataset (data/quality_energy_data.csv):

 Simulates detailed production batch information, specific defect occurrences and types, energy consumption (electrical and steam), and various granular production parameters (e.g., press temperature, cycle time, material compositions).

-(Here, you can embed a snippet or screenshot of your quality_energy_data.csv file, perhaps showing the first few rows of the CSV content.)
+(Here, embed a snippet or screenshot of your quality_energy_data.csv file, perhaps showing the first few rows of the CSV content.
+You can also include a short video demonstrating the Python script generating this data if applicable.)

 While synthetic, these datasets ensure that the analytical methodologies and the dashboards' capabilities are directly applicable and transferable to real-world business data encountered in manufacturing environments.